 - Double‑check recipe annotations.
 Some cookbooks mistakenly list “ounces” without specifying fluid or weight; a quick glance at the ingredient list (e.g., “water” vs. “flour”) usually clarifies the intended unit.

 By internalizing these strategies and keeping the conversion chart at hand, you’ll eliminate guesswork and achieve consistent results whether you’re baking a delicate soufflé, brewing a precise coffee ratio, or simply staying hydrated.
-Mastering the fluid‑ounce‑to‑cup relationship empowers you to deal with any recipe with confidence, turning measurement hurdles into effortless calculations Which is the point..
+Mastering the fluid‑ounce‑to‑cup relationship empowers you to manage any recipe with confidence, turning measurement hurdles into effortless calculations Not complicated — just consistent.
+Which is the point..